We present a zero-knowledge argument for NP with low communication complexity,

 based on standard cryptographic assumptions (DDH).
 Specifically, communication

-is proportional to the square root of the size of the witness, plus d*log(G),
+is proportional to at most the square root of the witness size, plus d*log(G), for d the depth and

-the prover's cost is linear and the verifier's cost is
+data-parallel statements, the prover's runtime is linear and the verifier's

 Together, these properties represent a new point in the tradeoffs among setup,